Book size: 140 x 110mm

 - 4 times as likely to develop persistent pulmonary hypertension.

-Only RM3.00 per order for Shipping to Malaysian address (irrespective of number of books ordered)
+Only RM8.00 (Peninsular Malaysia) and RM14.00 (East Malaysia) per order for Shipping and Handling charges. (irrespective of number of books purchased)

 For bulk orders, please enquire by email: email@example.com